plaque2/PyPlaque/README.md

 For further details please look at our paper: [https://www.biorxiv.org/content/10.1101/2024.08.07.603274v1]
 ___________
 ## Documentation
 The documentation has been added in our GitHub Wiki page [https://github.com/plaque2/PyPlaque/wiki](https://github.com/plaque2/PyPlaque/wiki).
 Please refer to it for links to our modules and subsequent links to classes and methods/functions for their descriptions.
+For the links under each module in the main Wiki page, please use the corresponding links from the sidebar instead of the direct links shown.
+This results in a webpage that is easier to read.

 ___________
 ## Installation